 Strength Training: No Longer Off-Limits to Kids

 Strength training is an important part of physical conditioning for adults, along with aerobic exercise and stretching for flexibility.
-But what's OK for kids to do when it comes to strength training?
+Strength training is also called resistance training.
+But what's OK for kids to do when it comes to strength or resistance training?

 Although experts once thought that kids should not train with weights, that attitude has changed.
-Experts now say that strength training is fine for kids, as long as they are supervised and don't try to lift too much weight.
+Experts now say that strength training is fine for most kids, as long as they are well-supervised and use proper technique.

 One reason that healthcare providers discouraged children from lifting weights in the past was a concern that kids' growing bones would be damaged.
-Growth plate fractures have not been reported in programs designed by experts with proper supervision.
+Well-designed resistance training programs have not been shown to have a negative effect on growth plate health and linear growth.

 Benefits of strength training